Tech Support Resources

 We strongly suggest reviewing the tips below to ensure maximum performance on your child's Chromebook or home computer while using Google Meet.

-- Please visit www.speedtest.net and run a speedtest on yours or your child's device.
+- Please visit www.speedtest.net or Fast.com and run a speedtest on yours or your child's device.
 If your download and/or upload speed is 3 Mbps or less you will most likely end up dropping the Google Meet connection.
 For best performance you will want a speed closer to 6 Mbps.
 If this is the case, you may want to contact your internet service provider to ensure you are getting adequate bandwidth to your home.

 - If your wireless modem or router is more than four years old, you may also want to consider replacing it to obtain optimum throughput.